By Adam Landry

 “This experience significantly enhanced my ability to think critically and find solutions to prevent recurring issues.”

 In addition to developing skills in quality control and manufacturing processes, Vrundesh also learned about change management in manufacturing, where permanent solutions were implemented without disrupting production flow.
-That not only enhanced his technical skills but also his ability to collaborate with cross-functional teams, a key aspect of modern engineering roles.
+That not only enhanced his engineering and technical skills but also his ability to collaborate with cross-functional teams, a key aspect of modern engineering roles.

 During his summer 2024 internship at Honda in Toronto, Vrundesh had the opportunity to learn about real-world production challenges, gaining hands-on experience in manufacturing processes and quality control.